wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 ![sf-sandboxes-820x337](https://user-images.githubusercontent.com/300046/57319470-e08b5880-70b9-11e9-940a-a0e65ee180f1.png)

 Salesforce does not provide a comprehensive way to <strong>import</strong> CSV files exported.
-So intricate programming is needed, or pay a 3rd-party solutions thousands a month.
+So intricate programming is needed, or pay thousands a month for <a target="_blank" href="https://wilsonmar.github.io/salesforce-data/#3rd-party">3rd-party utilities (described below)</a>.

 (During cloning, existing users and their status and appends the name of the sandbox to logon Id's, but keeps passwords.)